kalpanaIronbanda/deploy-springboot-jar/Readme.md

         java -jar target/demo-0.0.1-SNAPSHOT.jar

-Open your browser and navigate to http://localhost:8080/Welcome to see the welcome message.
+If you are running the application in the local Open your browser and navigate to http://localhost:8080/Welcome to see the welcome message.
+Or If you are running the application on ec2 you have to navigate to http://ec2publicip:8080/Welcome to see the welcome message.

 ## Docker Deployment